Anastasia-Labs/payment-subscription-offchain/README.md

 ![alt text](/docs/images/offchain_tests.png)

-Each test case is designed to validate specific aspects of the multi-signature contract,To run only specific tests, do:
+Each test case is designed to validate specific aspects of the payment subscription contract,To run only specific tests, do:

 ```sh
 pnpm test test/test-case-function-name.test.ts